ude-ewl/osE2M2s/README.md

    ├─ GDX/                  # raw output (*.gdx)
 ```

-### Full reproducibility (all SRE scenarios)

 Before running the model, you must manually adjust the input and output paths at the beginning of the file E2M2s-SRE_run.gms.
 Specifically, replace the placeholder paths assigned to the variables PATH_IN_DATA and PATH_OUT with the full paths to your local input and output directories.

+### Full reproducibility (all SRE scenarios)

-Additionally, the model uses predefined settings for the strength and timing of the SRE.
+The model uses predefined settings for the strength and timing of the SRE.
 To activate a specific scenario, you must remove the asterisk (*) in front of the corresponding lines in the parameter block:

 ```text
 gams